Louisville, Ohio: History

 The early 1880s saw the arrival of telephone toll lines to Louisville.
 Louisville's first public street lights, twelve oil burners, were lit downtown for Christmas 1884.
 In 1894, a public water system was established for Louisville, and a sewage system installation followed in 1910.
 The town's Main Street became Louisville's first fully paved road in 1914.
 In 1960, Louisville's residents voted for the village to become a city.

 Constitution Town

-Louisville is also known as the "Constitution Town."
-This is due to the fact that a resident of Louisville, Olga T. Weber petitioned for the establishment of Constitution Day for the United States in 1952.
-Her lobbying led to the Ohio General Assembly proclaiming September 17 as a statewide "Constitution Day," under a law signed by then-governor Frank J. Lausche.
+Louisville is also known as the "Constitution Town" because a resident of Louisville, Olga T. Weber, petitioned for the establishment of Constitution Day for the United States in 1952.
+Her lobbying led the Ohio General Assembly to proclaim September 17 as a statewide "Constitution Day," under a law signed by then-governor Frank J. Lausche.
 The following year, Weber urged the United States Senate to declare the week of September 17–23 as "Constitution Week".
 Her request was approved by both the Senate and the United States House of Representatives, and signed into law by President Dwight D. Eisenhower.
 On April 15, 1957, Louisville's City Council officially declared itself "The Constitution Town."
 The city continues to hold a "Constitution Week" celebration annually during the week of September 17.